 What is Sleep Apnea?

 There are three types of sleep apnea, each characterized by a lapse in breathing while you sleep.
-They’re all part of an overarching disorder called, Sleep-Disordered Breathing.
-The most common type in Austin and worldwide is Obstructive Sleep Apnea.
+They’re all part of an overarching disorder called Sleep-Disordered Breathing.
+The most common type is Obstructive Sleep Apnea.
 It’s so common that one in five adults experiences mild sleep apnea, and one in fifteen adults experiences moderate to severe sleep apnea.

 Obstructive Sleep Apnea (OSA): A person who doesn’t have sleep apnea has a healthy airway that stays open and clear during sleep, allowing air passage.
 Though the airway will sag slightly due to relaxed, sleeping muscles, it’s not enough to cause labored breathing.
 In a person with sleep apnea, the airway sags or collapses too far, making it difficult or impossible for them to breathe.
 They’ll experience pauses in breathing for at least 10, but it could last much longer.
 During this time, blood oxygen levels lower, the heart rate increases, and your brain panics.
 After some time, your brain will awaken you to resume breathing.
 This can happen hundreds of times per night in someone with severe sleep apnea.